Vaibhav-Kumar-Yadav/MLflow/article_draft.md

 ## Explore the Repository

-If you're eager to see these projects in action and access the full tutorial, head over to our [GitHub repository](https://github.com/Vaibhav-Kumar-Yadav/MLflow) for detailed instructions and code.
+If you're eager to see these projects in action and access the full tutorial, head over to my [GitHub repository](https://github.com/Vaibhav-Kumar-Yadav/MLflow) for detailed instructions and code.
 Dive deep into the world of MLflow, and unlock new possibilities for your machine learning and NLP endeavors.